sunriselayer/gitbook/learn/sunrise/data-availability.md

 # Blob

-The module `x/blob` is the Celestia-compatible module of Sunrise.
+The deprecated module `x/blob` is the Celestia-compatible module of Sunrise.

 This module allows L2 operators to post the data to the Sunrise network.
 The data will be stored in the Sunrise network until the L2 transactions are finalized in the L1 blockchain.